Many

 system of most digital reverb units works perfectly adequately.

-Something few people
+Something

-method of doing this is to simply dial up a 3- or 4-second
+easy and reliable method of doing this is to simply dial up

-decay time and send a brief burst of signal into the machine.
+a 3- or 4-second decay time and send a brief burst of signal

-centrally, possibly even becoming narrower in width as it
+it should decay centrally, possibly even becoming narrower

-goes (although this depends on the particular algorithm).
+in width as it goes (although this depends on the particular

-be adjusted.
+gains and should be adjusted.

 CHOOSING